 Sure, you could pick up a box of pancake mix at the store, but homemade pancake mix is easy and inexpensive to make.

-Don’t be hasty.
+- Don’t be hasty.
 That first pancake almost always fails for everyone, because most of us don’t wait quite long enough for the griddle to completely heat.
-To know if yours is ready, hold your hand two inches above the griddle’s surface — the griddle is ready when you can hold your hand there longer than 2 seconds but not longer than 5.
+To know if yours is ready, hold your hand two inches above the surface — it’s ready when you can hold your hand there longer than 2 seconds but not longer than 5.

 Create fun shapes.
-My kids may be older but they still love it when I use pancake rings to make fancy designs, or a pour the batter into a squeeze bottle to write their names.
-It’s a great way to get them smiling in the morning — something that’s not always easy to do!
+Use pancake rings to make fancy designs, or pour the batter into a squeeze bottle to make freestyle shapes.
+It’s a great way to get kids smiling in the morning — something that’s not always easy to do!

 Stir in fun flavors.
-You can also make pancakes extra-special by stirring in 1 cup of frozen berries, sliced bananas, chocolate chips (white or dark) or even crumbled bacon into the batter — or just sprinkle them on.
-Serve topped with fresh fruit and whipped cream for a decadent breakfast.
+You can also make pancakes extra-special by stirring 1 cup of berries, sliced bananas, chocolate chips (white or dark), colorful sprinkles, powdered cinnamon, coconut flakes, or even crumbled bacon into the batter.

 Homemade Pancake Mix